 - They are easy to store, just protect them from excessive moisture.

-However, E6013 rods don’t offer good puddle visibility and are prone to slag inclusions, which are slag trapped in the weld metal.
+However, E6013 rods don’t offer good puddle visibility.
+They are also prone to slag inclusions, which are slag trapped in the weld metal.

 E7024 for faster work on large joints

 An E7024 rod is used for depositing a lot of weld metal to thick low-carbon steel in the flat position.
 Their high metal deposition saves a lot of time.